akinawmengesha/ERS-Assignment01/README.md

 ## Exercise 7 (ex7.c)

 The ex7.c file extends Exercise 6 by implementing a 100ms delay after the release of the button before switching LED modes.
-This is done using an interrupt-based approach that detects both rising and falling edges of the button press.
+This is done using an external interrupt-based approach that detects both rising and falling edges of the button press.

-Using HAL_GetTick() for precise timing.
+- **Debouncing**: The program waits for the button to be released after a press to avoid multiple triggers.
+- **Timing**: The `HAL_GetTick` function is used to manage timing for LED toggling and debouncing.
+-
 <p align="center">
   <img src="Gif/ex7.gif" alt="Exercise 7 Demo"/>
 </p>